Manage sharing settings for SharePoint and OneDrive in Microsoft 365

 People who use a verification code must reauthenticate after this many days

 If people who use a verification code have selected to "stay signed in" in the browser, they must prove they can still access the account they used to redeem the sharing invitation by entering a code sent to that account.
 If Azure B2B collaboration is enabled, the Microsoft Entra setting is used instead of this setting.

 File and folder links

-Choose the option you want to show by default when a user gets a link.
+Choose the option you want to show by default when a user creates a sharing link.

-This setting specifies the default for your organization, but site owners can choose a different default link type for a site.
+This setting specifies the default for your organization, but you can choose a different default link type for a site.

 Specific people - This option is most restrictive and impedes broad internal sharing.
 If you allow external sharing, this option lets users share with specific people outside the organization.